Bridging the Great Divide

 BY SARAH FISTER GALE ILLUSTRATION BY KEITH NEGLEY

-as project veterans meet up with a flood of young people—who often have strikingly different attitudes about the way to communicate, collaborate and handle tasks.
+It's a new age as project veterans meet up with a flood of young people—who often have strikingly different attitudes about the way to communicate, collaborate and handle tasks.

 Not surprisingly, that's leading to some tension on projects.
 Intergenerational conflict ranked as a workplace problem for 72 percent of 434 U.S. human resources professionals in a February 2011 survey by the Society for Human Resource Management (SHRM).